dmarrazzo/fraud-detection-app/docs/pipelines.md

 * **Workspaces:** Workspaces provide shared storage for tasks to exchange data.
 They are defined within the pipeline and referenced by specific tasks.
 * **Tasks:** These are the individual actions performed within a stage, such as running unit tests, building container images, or deploying your application to OpenShift.

-Check the pipeline definition: [01-pipeline.yaml](../k8s/pipeline/01-pipeline.yaml)
+Check the Pipeline definition: [01-pipeline.yaml](../k8s/pipeline/01-pipeline.yaml).

 **PipelineRun** represents a single execution or instance of a pipeline definition.
 It declares: